remla25-team4/lib-ml/README.md

 ## Overview

-`lib-ml` is a Python library created as part of the REMLA `Restaurant Sentiment Analysis` application (Assignment 1: Versions, Releases, and Containerization).
+`lib-ml` is a Python library created as part of the REMLA `Restaurant Sentiment Analysis` application.

 Its purpose is to encapsulate the common machine learning preprocessing logic required for the restaurant sentiment analysis task.
 This ensures consistency between the model training pipeline (`model-training`) and the prediction service (`model-service`), both of which depend on this library.

-Currently, it provides functions for cleaning and preparing text data.
+Currently, it provides functions for preprocessing review (text) data.

 ## How it Works